J4ve/gameclip_app/README.md

 ### Windows

+*For less errors:*

-Remember to always delete the build folder when rebuilding the app and run your terminal as an administrator for less errors.
+Remember to always delete the build folder when rebuilding the app and run your terminal as an administrator.

+Also close file managers or any applications that may be accessing the app directory.

 (We experienced it the hard way)

 ```bash